Osiris-Team/jSQL-Gen/README.md

 - You can rename/refactor generated Java classes and their fields/methods etc., but keep in mind that those changes won't affect the actual database tables/columns.
 - Thus changes to the database (specially changes in data types) should be made using the GUI.
-- When dealing with big amounts of data its recommended to use the WHERE class to its full extend to avoid going out of memory.
+- When dealing with big amounts of data its recommended to use the WHERE class to its full extend to avoid going out of memory or use the lazy loading methods.
-Lazy loading (https://github.com/Osiris-Team/jSQL-Gen/issues/10) not implemented yet.
 - Make sure that all NOT NULL fields are on the upper half of the fields and the rest below.
 The generated functions will make more sense and will be generally less error prone.